ortus-boxlang/boxlang-docs/language/queries.md

 );
 ```

 You can use the `:varname` notation in your SQL construct to denote a **variable** placeholder or `?` to denote a **positional** placeholder.
-The `cfqueryparam` tag or the inline `cfsqltype` construct will bind the value to a specific database type to avoid SQL injection and to further the database explain plan via types.
+The `bx:queryparam` tag or the inline `cfsqltype` construct will bind the value to a specific database type to avoid SQL injection and to further the database explain plan via types.
 The available SQL binding types are:

 * `bigint`
 * `bit`